-The development of this architecture builds upon the experience and engineering skills of Dell and Red Hat, and encapsulates best practices developed in numerous real-world deployments.
-The designs and configurations in this architecture have been tested in Dell and Red Hat labs to verify system functionality and operational robustness.
+The development of this architecture builds upon the experience and engineering skills of Dell EMC and Red Hat, and encapsulates best practices developed in numerous real-world deployments.
+The designs and configurations in this architecture have been tested in Dell EMC and Red Hat labs to verify system functionality and operational robustness.

-The Solution Bundle consists of the components described in Figure 3: Solution Bundle and Ceph Cluster on page 29, and represents the base from which all optional components and expansion of the Solution are built upon.
+The Solution Bundle consists of the components described in Figure 3: Solution Bundle and Red Hat Ceph Storage Cluster on page 39, and represents the base upon which all optional components and expansion of the Dell EMC Red Hat OpenStack Cloud Solution are built.

-Using the recommended R630 and R730xd servers, given a virtual machine with two (2) cores; 4GB of memory; and a 40GB local ephemeral drive, you can expect to run around 90 virtual machines with a 1.5 oversubscription of CPU cores.
-At 120 virtual machines, you will have two-to-one CPU core oversubscription, still have local ephemeral storage under subscribed, and memory just starting to be oversubscribed.
+Using the recommended R630 and R730xd servers, and given a virtual machine with two (2) cores; 4GB of memory; and a 40GB local ephemeral drive, you can expect to run around 90 virtual machines with a 1.5 oversubscription of CPU cores.
+At 120 virtual machines, you will have:

+- 2-to-1 CPU core oversubscription

+- Local ephemeral storage undersubscribed

+- Memory just starting to be oversubscribed

-As the Solution Bundle is designed for a production environment, key OpenStack services are made highly available (HA) by clustering the OpenStack Controller nodes.
-The networking is based on 10Gbe bonds for data networks and the network switches are setup for HA.
-The Out of Band Management network is not HA and is 1GbE.
-Please review and discuss with your Sales Team the specifics.
+Since the Solution Bundle is designed for a production environment, key OpenStack services are made highly available (HA) by clustering the OpenStack Controller nodes.
+The networking is based upon 10Gbe bonds for data networks, and the network switches are configured for HA.
+The Out of Band Management network is not HA, and is 1GbE.